epfl-si/PhDperf/bpmn-model/bpmn-definition.md

 * optional variables:
   * `assigneeSciper` - the name of the user which should be assigned to the task.
     As this info can not be crawled from the lane of the Activity, use the Zeebe ioMapping

+You may have additional information on the types definition imports/api/perf-workflow-tasks.ts